 Information sharing and disclosure

-The protection of your information is really important to us and we are extremely sensitive and cautious in how we use it.
+The protection of your information is really important to us, and we are extremely sensitive and cautious in how we use it.
 That is why we promise that we will never sell your information to a third party.
 We also promise that your information will only ever be shared with our most trusted partners solely for our own charitable purposes.

-For example, we occasionally employ external companies to process personal data on our behalf, such as with the distribution of our newsletter and our appeals.
 We do comprehensive checks on these companies before we work with them and they are only permitted to use the data in accordance with the Data Protection Act 1998, GDPR and any other relevant legislation under our strict instructions.

 Accuracy of Information